-When you refinance, you may be able to reduce the interest rate and monthly payment amount, sometimes by a lot.
-Additionally, you may be given the option of pulling out some of the equity in your property by "cashing out" some money to renovate your home, consolidate debt, or plan a special vacation.
-With lower interest rates, you might also be able to build up home equity more quickly by switching to a shorter term mortgage.
+When you refinance, you may be able to lower your interest rate and mortgage payment amount, sometimes significantly.
+You also might have the option of pulling out some of your home equity by "cashing out" some money to fix up your home, consolidate debt, or plan a special vacation.
+With lower rates, you might also be able to build your home equity faster by changing to a shorter term loan.

 Do the Math

-You might look into paying points to reduce your interest rate.
-If you pay (on average) 3% of the mortgage loan amount initially, your savings for the life of the new loan can be great.
-You might be told that points may be deducted on your income taxes, but as tax regulations can be ever-changing, please speak with your tax professional before making decisions based on this.
+Paying points can get you a better interest rate.
+If you pay (on average) 3% of the mortgage loan amount at the start, the savings for the term of the new mortgage can be great.
+You might hear that these points can be deducted on your income taxes, but since tax regulations can be difficult to keep up with, please consult a tax professional before considering this in your calculations.

-Most borrowers find that the savings per month balance out the up-front expenses of refinancing.
-We can help you explore what your options are, considering the effect a refinance may have on your taxes, how likely you may be to sell in the next couple of years, and your money on hand.
+All things considered, for most the amount of up-front costs to refinance are paid back soon in monthly savings.
+We can help you explore what your options are, considering the effect a refinance might have on your taxes, how likely you may be to sell in the next couple of years, and your available cash.
 Call us at (334) 285-8850 to get you started.